 Starmer marks Armistice Day at Paris ceremony with Macron

-Sir Keir Starmer said he was honoured to pay tribute to the fallen of the First World War alongside Emmanuel Macron.
+The Prime Minister said he was honoured to pay tribute to the fallen of the First World War alongside the French president.

 Your support helps us to tell the story